wea-f/Norepted/README.md

 2. <WORK IN PROGRESS> Run it with replit with this link: <link>
 3. <WORK IN PROGRESS> Run it with codesandbox with this link: <link>
 # How you use it
-1. Enter your youtube link in the orange text box.
+1. Enter your youtube link in the orange text box. <br>
-<br>2.
-Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard.
+2. Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard. <br>
-<br>3.
-Now the video embeds down below, it may take a few seconds depending on how fast your computer is.
+3. Now the video embeds down below, it may take a few seconds depending on how fast your computer is.